stringlytyped/toolbox/README.md

 ### voeltjie

-This is a silly bash script that fetches a random bird from the Afrikaans version of Wikipedia and displays its name, a short description and a link its Wikipedia article.
+This is a silly bash script that fetches a random bird from the Afrikaans version of Wikipedia and displays its name, a short description and a link to its Wikipedia article.
 To use, just run `./voeltjie`.
 It doesn't take any arguments.